Ayush-Kafle/Daily-Leetcode-Practices/README.md

 # Daily-Leetcode-Practices
-This is my practice checkpoints for Leetcode problems.
+This is my practice checkpoint for Leetcode problems.